The integration of two philosophies to benefit our clients

 The establishment of a department responsible for spreading the philosophy of continuous improvement (the Kaizen Promotion Office, from Kai – change – and Zen – good, better) was fundamental in creating a culture that today permeates our entire company.
 Kaizen Week was also instrumental in this, consisting of dedicated events held monthly in all our locations in Italy and around the world.

-The outstanding success in implementing this method has led, in a short amount of time, to Pietro Fiorentini being considered an international point of reference and the destination of study trips for Lean Production specialists from all over the world, and has seen it receive official recognition from some of the greatest experts in the field, such as Arnaldo Camuffo, who called our company “The Toyota of Italy”, Mike Rother and James Womack.
+The outstanding success in implementing this method has led, in a short amount of time, to Pietro Fiorentini being considered an international point of reference and the destination of study trips for Lean Production specialists from all over the world, and has seen it receive official recognition from some of the greatest experts in the field, such as Arnaldo Camuffo, who called our company “The Toyota of Italy”, Mike Rother, James Womack and Nigel Thurlow.

 The world of today, however, requires a great capacity to adapt to an increasingly complex scenario, where the players continue to multiply and every tiny variable generates effects that ripple across the entire value chain.